Pylons/pyramid/docs/narr/views.rst

 :mod:`view lookup` will find a particular view callable.
 In general, the fewer number of predicates which are supplied to a particular view configuration, the more likely it is that the associated view callable will be invoked.
-A greater the number supplied, the less likely.
+The greater the number supplied, the less likely.

 Some view configuration arguments are non-predicate arguments.
 These tend to modify the response of the view callable or prevent the view